mdragaschnig/spark-by-example/README.md

 # spark-by-example
 A collection of Spark code examples.

-Our focus is on collecting easy-to-grasp examples and provide background information about what is really happening during execution behind all the layers of abstraction.
+Our focus is on
+* collecting easy-to-grasp examples and provide background information about what is really happening during execution behind all the layers of abstraction.
+* analysing timeseries of massive movement datasets.